Kiki’s Delivery Service

 All film screenings will be held in the Modern's auditorium.
 Tickets are $10; $8 for Friend-level Modern members; $7 for Associate-level Modern members and above.
 Cinephiles who plan to enjoy the weekend’s entire selection of films will receive a discount for pre-purchasing all of their tickets at once.

 Welcome to the Modern’s film festival, Masterpieces from Studio Ghibli.
-This year we are excited to feature an all-Ghibli festival showcasing five films from the animation masters who founded the studio—Hayao Miyazaki and Isao Takahata—along with two versions of the live-action staging of Spirited Away in Tokyo.
+This year we are excited to present a festival showcasing six Ghibli films and one pre-Ghibli film from the animation masters who founded Studio Ghibli—Hayao Miyazaki and Isao Takahata.
 A highlight of our program is The Boy and the Heron, this year’s winner of the Academy Award for Best Animated Feature Film.